dazhwu/pydynpd/vignettes/API.md

 This document describes how to manipulate the outputs of the abond function.
-For instruction on what inputs are needed to run the abond function, please refer to [Tutorial](https://github.com/dazhwu/pydynpd/blob/main/vignettes/Tutorial.ipynb).
+For instruction on what inputs are needed to run the abond function, and how to form these inputs, please refer to [Tutorial](https://github.com/dazhwu/pydynpd/blob/main/vignettes/Tutorial.ipynb).

 ## List of models returned